The ABCs of Elder Abuse (Lunch Session)

-Erin Faseler, Jacklyn Janis, Randall Price, Timothy Proctor
+Erin Faseler, Jacklyn Janis, Randall Price

 Psychopathic sex offenders present a special kind of risk to our communities, and prosecuting them poses a special kind of challenge.
 This workshop will focus on how psychopathic sex offenders are different than other sex offenders and why prosecuting them seems so much more difficult.
 Through the use of video clips and offender statements, as well as specific case analyses, this workshop will help practitioners identify psychopathic traits and equip law enforcement with tools to prosecute these types of offenders.
 The presenters, who have collectively interviewed and cross-examined hundreds of sex offenders, will highlight their own exhaustive prosecution of sexual psychopaths, who have included juvenile sex offenders, cult and religious leaders, adult rapists, and those who have used their charm to successfully gain access to children for sexual abuse.

-Prosecutor Networking Lunch
+Prosecutors Networking Lunch